 Credit card companies and banks decline cards for many reasons.
 To ensure your financial information remains secure, Watsi does not receive details about why your card was declined.
 Unfortunately, this means we can’t resolve the problem for you.
 If your card is declined, please contact your credit card company or bank for help completing your donation.

 We take your security seriously, and we go above and beyond to ensure that your payment information is safe on Watsi.
 We start by serving our website over HTTPS, so that your browser only communicates with our server over a secure channel.
 If donating with a credit card, we back that up by validating your credit card’s CVC number to complete a donation, and by only storing the last four digits of your credit card number and the expiration date in our system.
 The rest of your financial information is managed securely on our behalf by PayPal or Stripe, a globally trusted payments company that has been certified a PCI Service Provider Level 1 by Visa.

 Yes.
 All donations are tax deductible in the U.S. After making a donation on Watsi, you will receive an official tax-deductible receipt at the email you provided.
+You can also see your yearly donation history in your donor profile settings.
 Our EIN is 45-3236734.